 ABOUT

-Michael received his PhD from the Department of Criminology, Law & Society at the University of California, Irvine.
-His work has been published in the American Journal of Sociology, Law & Society Review, Criminology, Punishment and Society and other sociological and criminological academic journals and has been acknowledged for awards by the American Society of Criminology, the Law & Society Association and the American Sociological Association.You can view Michael’s Google Scholar page here.
-Michael also engages in consulting work, conducting research for non-profit organizations and other groups interested in criminal justice issues.
+Michael earned his PhD from the Department of Criminology, Law & Society at the University of California, Irvine in 2009.
+His work has been published in the American Journal of Sociology, Law & Society Review, Criminology, Punishment and Society and other sociological and criminological academic journals and has been acknowledged for awards by the American Society of Criminology, the Law & Society Association and the American Sociological Association.
+Grants from the National Science Foundation, Russell Sage Foundation, and Charles Koch Foundation have supported these research projects.
+Michael also engages in consulting work, has testified before legislative committees, and has served on a legislative workgroup engaged in criminal justice reform for the Colorado legislature.You can view Michael’s Google Scholar page here.

 CURRENT RESEARCH